-The primary way to method the Library uses to purchase materials for teaching, is through online reading lists.
+The primary method the Library uses to purchase materials for teaching, is through online reading lists.

 Creating and maintaining your reading lists online, will also save you time by maintaining all your reading lists within a single interface, linked from Blackboard, and accessible to the Library.
 Your reading list can contain items that we have in stock in the Library, items that you'd like us to order, online books and journal articles available via the Library's subscriptions, and freely-available online material such as videos and blogs.